-- 1. Please print your name at the top of the first page of your assignment.
-Put a big "MAT 1340" in the top left corner of every page. - 2.
+- 1. Please print your name at the top of the first page of your assignment. - 2.
 This is a formative as well as a summative assessment, so please leave room on your pages for your grader's comments. - 3.
 Use only white paper with no lines.
 No graph paper.
 No highlighters.
 Circle final answers where appropriate. - 4.
 White background for your PDFs are all that will be accepted.
-This is your third try to generate clear, high-contrast work against a white background. - 5.
-Amateur photos/scans of written work that are gray or difficult to read, or have black or colored borders, will be docked 20%, and may not be graded at all - 6.
+This is your fourth attempt to generate clear, high-contrast work against a white background.
+(Most of you are doing an excellent job!) - 5.
+Amateur photos/scans of written work that are gray or difficult to read, or have black or colored borders, will be docked 20%, and may not be graded at all. - 6.
 Do the work early enough to access a good scanner (Kiefer Library, Learning Commons in Greeley, Windsor, Loveland, or Fort Lupton.
 There is also a FedEx copy service in Greeley, that can produce PDFs that are at least as good as the many examples of my written solutions.
-Consider my work to be a decent albeit cramped standard of quality. - 7.
+Consider my work to be a decent albeit cramped standard of quality.
+Students should leave more room for their and their teacher's annotations.
+I'm making one document for many, so I'm trying to save some paper. - 7.
 A graphing utility (calculator or online or computer algebra system) will give you some quick, instant information about where zeros and asymptotes are located, but I'm looking for particular features and labels that are modeled in Old Writing Project #3's, which live in the Writing Project 3 Videos.

-Upload your finished project as a multi-page, single-file PDF to the Writing Project #3 Drop-Box on D2L.
+Upload your finished project as a multi-page, single-file PDF in one of the Writing Project #3 Drop-Boxes on D2L.